 Highlights from NOLA: the General Assembly and International Lion of Judah Conference

 I never knew it was possible to feel so energized and so exhausted at the same time.
 I just returned home from the General Assembly (#nolaga) and the International Lion of Judah Conference (#ilojc) in New Orleans, LA.
-Emily Scheinberg, JWA’s Assistant Director of Educational Outreach, and I spent three fabulous days in New Orleans (or NOLA) making connections, sharing stories, talking about Living the Legacy and “On the Map,” and enjoying outstanding local cuisine.
+Emily Scheinberg, JWA’s Assistant Director of Educational Outreach, and I spent three fabulous days in New Orleans (or NOLA) making connections, sharing stories, talking about Living the Legacy and enjoying outstanding local cuisine.

 At the General Assembly, Emily and I talked our butts off.
 We enjoyed meeting with Federation leaders, educators, innovators, community leaders and social media aficionados.
 We tapped into a deeply motivated community with the Jewish Social Justice Roundtable (a consortium of organizations working on social justice projects) and shared the launch of Living the Legacy, our new social justice curriculum on Jews in the Civil Rights Movement, to hearty enthusiasm.
 We discussed “On the Map” with innovators who saw its potential for growth.
 We attended the Jewish Futures conference, where we thoroughly enjoyed presentations from PunkTorah, Media Midrash, and singer/performer Clare Burson.
 It was gratifying to find readers of Jewesses with Attitude, one of whom is Nancy Kaufman, the soon-to-be new CEO of the National Council for Jewish Women (NCJW).
 She thanked me for my blog post and gave me a big hug.
 We’re total BFFs* now.